lukas-krecan/JsonUnit/README.md

     assertThat("{\"test\":{\"a\":1, \"b\":2, \"c\":3}}",
                jsonEquals("{\"test\":{\"b\":2}}").when(IGNORING_EXTRA_FIELDS));

-For standards assert and Hamcrest matchers, it is possible to set the configuration globally
+For standard asserts and Hamcrest matchers, it is possible to set the configuration globally

     JsonAssert.setOptions(IGNORING_ARRAY_ORDER, IGNORING_EXTRA_FIELDS);